Kruiser8/Kruiz-Control/js/Documentation.md

 #### Twitch Copy
 | | |
 ------------ | -------------
 **Info** | Create a copy of a channel point reward so that KC can manage the reward and redemptions. `<reward>` is the title of the channel point reward to copy.
-This aciton will create a copy of the reward with `kc_` in the title.
+This action will create a copy of the reward with `kc_` in the title and will be disabled by default.
+The reward icon (image) will have to be re-added.
 **Format** | `Twitch Copy <reward>`
 **Example** | `Twitch Copy HeadPat`